sporp/pico-an-os/README.md

 cmake ..
 make -j4
 ```
-2) Hold the "bootsel" button down on your pico as you plug it into your computer.
+2) Hold the "bootsel" button down on your Pico as you plug it into your computer.
 It should pop up as a new drive.
-3) Drag and drop "pico_f2_keyboard.uf2" onto your pico.
+3) Drag and drop "pico_f2_keyboard.uf2" onto your Pico.

 ### 3D MODEL MADE IN OPENSCAD

 There's an STL file for holding together:
-1) the usb-a to micro-usb adapter (that I have bent at a right angle)
+1) the USB-A to Micro-USB adapter (that I have bent at a right angle)
-2) the pico
+2) the Pico
 3) a keyboard switch

 It's a fun little dongle to dangle out the front of your computer!